The Gay News, Issues 1-240

 London: Gay News Publishing Ltd., 1972-1981.

 An unbroken run of issues 1-240, in excellent condition, preserved in a cool, dry, clean environment seemingly since publication.
-Rare: OCLC lists no collections as comprehensive as this, only lone issues spread across a few institutions.
-The largest collection of the periodical, at the British Library, only begins in 1977.
+Rare: OCLC lists no full runs, only lone issues spread across a few institutions, for instance at the British Library, which only begins in 1977.
+The only comprehensive collection we could locate is at the Bishopsgate Institute in London.

 *Price Not Inclusive of Shipping — choose ‘By Appointment’ at checkout and will contact separately.